cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 available, and when to use them.

-Modules are a fundamental building block of modern JavaScript application development, but I, like many others, felt I had some gaps in my understanding, so I was keen to dig a bit deeper.
+Modules are a fundamental building block of modern JavaScript application development, but I, like many others, felt I had some gaps in my understanding across the different formats, so I was keen to dig a bit deeper.

 ## Modules in JavaScript